Nullreff/redpile-old/docs/index.md

 Usage
 -----

+In order to run, Redpile needs a configuration file.
+A file that simulates Redstone is provided in `conf/redstone.lua`.
 For playing around, you can run redpile in `-i` (interactive) mode.
 You can also have it listen on a specific port `-p <port>`.
 See `--help` for a list of all options.